pelavarre/xshverb/README.md

 + |o is for **Py Line Strip**
 + |p is for **Python**, but stop making you spell out the Imports
 + |p dedent is for Py Str TextWrap DeDent
++ |p dent is to insert 4 Spaces at the left of each Line
 + |q is for **Git**, because G was taken
 + |r is for **Py Lines Reversed**, a la Linux Tac and Mac '|tail -r'
 + |s is for **Sort**, but default to classic LC_ALL=C, same as last century